DanSmith888/simple-certbot-fms/README.md

 ## What It Does

-A single-script solution for automating SSL certificates with Let’s Encrypt — no manual setup, no exposed web ports, no pain.
+A single-script solution for automating SSL certificates with Let’s Encrypt.
+No manual setup, no exposed web ports, no pain.
 Run the install, answer a few questions, and the script will:

 1. Verify your DNS API credentials work
 2. Obtain a valid Let’s Encrypt certificate